First Attempts at Furniture Restoration

 After doing the table, I got excited about trying other pieces.
 I found this vintage chair at a yard sale for $5.
 I'm guessing it's between 50 and 70 years old.
 The seat had been reupholstered with thick vinyl.

 I decided to paint it blue.
 I mixed white milk paint, blue milk paint, and a little of the same dye I had used on the table.
+I also buy my paint at Michael's.

 At Walmart, I bought a "far quarter" fabric square in a coordinating color.